Nancy Walker: Directing career

 Walker had guest starred as Rhoda's mother Ida Morgenstern in several episodes of The Mary Tyler Moore Show, and continued that role in its spin-off Rhoda.
 After establishing the character, Walker directed some episodes of both series, along with episodes of other situation comedy series.

-In 1980, Walker made her feature-film directorial debut, directing disco group The Village People and Olympian Bruce Jenner in the pseudo-biographical musical Can't Stop the Music.
+In 1980, Walker made her feature-film directorial debut, directing disco group The Village People and Olympian Caitlyn Jenner in the pseudo-biographical musical Can't Stop the Music.
 The film was a box-office failure, and Walker's sole feature-film directorial credit.
 Filmink argued that although Walker's "contribution was routinely dismissed by film bro critics (“she was old!
 No other features!”)... her direction is perfectly competent and the whole movie is infused with a great deal of fun and adequate performances, especially considering so many of the cast were inexperienced."

 After the film, she did some stage and television directing, including three episodes of the situation comedy Alice.

 Personal life

-Walker was 4'11", the same height as her father, Dewey Barto of Barto and Mann.
+Walker was 1.50 m - 4'11", the same height as her father, Dewey Barto of Barto and Mann.
 Walker was married twice.
 Her first husband was Gar Moore, whom she wed on August 1, 1948.
 They divorced within 10 months.
 She remarried, to musical theater teacher David Craig on January 29, 1951, and their daughter, Miranda Craig, was born in 1953.
 David Craig died in 1998 at the age of 75 from lung cancer.

 Walker was also a close friend of actor Montgomery Clift.
 Biographer Patricia Bosworth stated the two first met in 1948, but did not become good friends until 10 years later, after Clift's disfiguring car accident.
 Bosworth adds that Walker would sustain him as his dearest friend for the rest of his life; their relationship was one of mutual support – whereas most of Clift's friends assumed he needed to be looked after, or else left alone, Walker stated, "he needed to be needed", adding "I liked his face better after the accident; his strength shone through."
 Clift nicknamed friends for whom he felt particular affection, and he called Walker "Nanny".

-Walker was a Democrat who supported Adlai Stevenson's campaign during the 1952 presidential election.